usman-afzali/usman-afzali/README.md

 # Welcome to my GitHub page!

-I am a postdoctoral research fellow and PI of the [`Muslim Diversity Study`](https://usman-afzali.github.io/muslim-diversity/), based at the University of Canterbury in New Zealand.
+I am the principal investigator of the [Muslim Diversity Study](https://www.canterbury.ac.nz/science/schools/psyc-speech-hear/research/muslim-diversity/), currently working as a postdoctoral research fellow and lecturer in the School of Psychology, Speech and Hearing at the University of Canterbury (Christchurch, New Zealand).

 Since the end of 2022, I have been using `GitHub` with `RStudio` and `Quarto` to learn, produce, and share code.
 Occasionally, I use `Matlab` and `Python` too.